miofri/calculator-2024/README.md

 - Styled Components
 - Jest for testing

+npm install should handle everything perfectly, but here are some additional instructions if needed.

 ```
 # Install TypeScript (Please cd to the directory)
 npm install --save typescript @types/node @types/react @types/react-dom @types/jest